alexch/alexch.github.com/dolores/dogarea.md

 ## But what about the hill down to the tracks?

 That hill is a complete distaster.
 It's too steep to use, and if a person or a dog succeeds in walking down it without slipping, they emerge on the dangerous Muni tracks.
-In my opinion there needs to be a wall lining Muni Canyon, with a fence to keep people and animals from falling in.
-That would allow *more* flat green space in the park proper, and against the fence would be a great place to put some benches facing the field and the downtown skyline.
+In my opinion there needs to be a wall lining Muni Canyon, with a serious fence to keep people and animals from falling in.
+That would allow *more* flat green space in the park proper.
+And against the fence would be a great place to put some benches facing the field and the downtown skyline.

 ## Doesn't the NW dog area encroach on the soccer field?